The Maldives - where the Indian Ocean meets the Arabian Sea

 Many of the luxury resort hotels are set on their own tiny islands, perfect for those who want to get away from the crowds and find some privacy on white sandy beaches, amidst the palm trees and lush greenery.

-HalalBooking.com features a range of accommodation in the Maldives - you may be surprised to find that this dream destination is more affordable than you thought.
+HalalBooking.com features a range of accommodation in the Maldives to suit all budgets - you may be surprised to find that this dream destination is more affordable than you thought.

-These are some of our top choices for halal-friendly accommodation in the Maldives:
+Top choices for halal-friendly accommodation in the Maldives

 One of the biggest attractions of the Maldives is its crystal-clear water and vibrant coral reefs, which are home to an abundance of sea life, with brightly coloured fish and fascinating sea creatures.
 Many of the resort hotels have their own water sports and diving schools, where beginners and serious enthusiasts alike can book day trips and hire equipment.